Styling Radio Buttons A CSS Solution

 }

 We now need to replace the control with our own.
-We will start by defining the unchecked style and then add the styles necessary to accomplish the checked look.
-It's important to note that we use color variables throughout this example to ensure we can support various themes, including light and dark modes on the page.
+We will start with the unchecked style, and add to the styles to accomplished the checked look.

 Unchecked Radio

-property specifically sets the color value for the input to the color
+Note: Notice the currentColor value used for the color property.
+This specifically sets the color value for the input to the color value applied to the parent [3].

 input[type="radio"] {